berkeleysquare/ssc_go_client/VERIFY_RESTORE_README.md

 - Search for all objects in all jobs of project (--project_name parameter)
 - Verify that object exists (has been restored to) a source (--share parameter) and directory (--directory parameter)
 - Output to csv (console or file name specified by --out parameter)

+## assert_db_project
+- Search for all objects in all jobs of project (--project_name parameter)
+- Verify that object exists (has been restored to) a source (--share parameter) and directory (--directory parameter)
+- Output to csv ONLY IF FILE IS NOT FOUND (console or file name specified by --out parameter)

 ## Operation
 Unpack the executable onto a machine with network access to the StorCycle server.